 Considering the non-tourist share of taxes, Miklius, Moncor, and Leung estimated the federal GET share at 1.8 percent and the total state and local tax share at 7.2 percent.
 However, the 2006 Department of Taxation study report put the federal share at 6.3 percent of GET and 9.6 percent of all taxes.
 Miklius, Moncor, and Leung's study estimates the nonresident business and property owner GET share at 9.8 percent and the overall state and local tax share at 9.3 percent.
-Bowen and Leung's study put the nonresident business and property owner GET share at 6.0 percent and the overall state and local tax share at 7.8 percent.
+Bowen and Leung's study put the nonresident business and property owner GET share at 9.8 percent and property owner GET share at 6.0 percent and the overall state and local tax share at 7.8 percent.